Changemaker Day

 Children’s Global Vote for Rights and Change

 In schools around the world, children pick a date for their own annual democratic election.
 At the beginning of the year’s WCP Program they pick three Child Rights Heroes as candidates.
 All children learn about the Heroes and the children whose rights they fight for.
+When it is time to prepare for Changemaker Day children create ballot boxes, voting booths, voting register and ballot papers.
+To date, nearly 50 million children have organized their own democratic elections as part of the WCP Program.

 My Voice for Rights and Change